IBM/dsx-twitter-auto-analysis/README.md

 Twitter Analysis with Jupyter Notebooks
 =======================================

-# Twitter Sentiment Analysis with DSX

-A developer journey using Jupyter Notebooks in IBM Data Science Experience (DSX) to analyze Twitter sentiments.

-# Introduction

 In this developer journey you will use notebooks to analyze Twitter data and extract interesting insights from tweets.
 You you will easily perform complex computations on a large amount of data in a notebook by using SparkContext,